Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Keep reading to learn more about the signs of shedding in a crested gecko and how often the reptile sheds during certain life stages.

 Table of Contents

 There are many signs your crested gecko is about to enter the shedding process, including graying of the skin, loss of appetite, and inactivity.

 The first sign of the shedding process for a crested gecko is the skin changing color.

-You will notice your crestie’s skin will start to have a gray appearance to it.
+You will notice that your crestie’s skin will start to have a gray appearance.

 The gray areas may be in patches or cover entire body parts, such as the head or legs.

 These gray areas of skin on your crestie are the dead skin pieces the reptile will shed.

 During this time, your crested gecko will likely start to eat less and become less active.

 For more reasons your crested gecko isn’t eating, check out our guide at the link.